Advanced TEFL Certification Programmes

-- In the context of the Erasmus+ internship, in return for your hours of teaching you will receive a stipend for accommodation, bi-weekly Spanish classes, and be awarded with your Spanish certification and letter of recommendation (from the partner school), as well as your Accredited Advanced TEFL Certificate upon successful completion of the TEFL Trainer course and your internship.
+- In the context of the Erasmus+ internship, in return for your hours of teaching you will receive a stipend for accommodation, bi-weekly Spanish classes (only in some schools), and be awarded with your Spanish certification and letter of recommendation (from the partner school), as well as your Accredited Advanced TEFL Certificate upon successful completion of the TEFL Trainer course and your internship.

-- Therefore you will only need to pay for a part of the admin fee (discounted to £25), your return flights, medical and travel insurance, monthly travel card, your food costs and any other spending money.
+- Therefore you will only need to pay for a small admin fee (£25), your return flights, medical and travel insurance, monthly travel card, your food costs and any other spending money.
 As living costs in Spain are reasonably low, a recommended budget of minimum 100 Euros (£72) per week will allow you to live comfortably, explore the city and socialise.
 From cheapest to most expensive locations we operate from: Valencia, Madrid, Barcelona.